ravisharmaa/take-home-test/Readme.md

 1. [JG Progress HUD](https://github.com/JonasGessner/JGProgressHUD)
 2. [Reachibility](https://github.com/tonymillion/Reachability)

+### Testing Devices
+This app can be tested on iPhone and only Potrait mode is supported.

 ### Extras

 I wanted this task to have a good appeal of ux hence it took me more time  to create a suggestion table view <br/>